lechaps/cluboeno/README.md

 ```
 Now you must have an author in the config for the author bio section to be visible.
 If you have a writer and set it in the markdown file it will override the author in the config.
 See the exampleSite folder for a working solution.

-## cluboeno-tag
+## Tag management by Python scriptin

-Use this script to order tag by alpa-habetic and remove double
+- tag-extract.py : use this script to extract all the tag from md
+- tag-write.py : use this script to create the tag line on md from the extract

 ## License